leonardinosaur/pet2mri/docs/source/Processing.rst

 Input
 =====
-Before a PET image can be processed with pet2mri, the subject must have an anatomical (e.g. 3D-T1) volume that has been processing with FreeSurfer's 'recon-all' processing stream., The input PET image must be a 3D volume in Nifti or MGH format.
+Before a PET image can be processed with pet2mri, the subject must have an anatomical (e.g. 3D-T1) volume that has been processed with FreeSurfer's 'recon-all' stream.
+The input PET image must be a 3D volume in Nifti or MGH format.
 Support for DICOM and raw dynamic scans is coming soon.

 Registration
 ============